This information will teach you about the placement and care of your central venous catheter (CVC).

 - Apply the No Sting Barrier Film to your skin in the shape of an open rectangle about the size of the Tegaderm CHG dressing.
 Allow it to dry completely.
 The No Sting Barrier Film will help the dressing stick to your skin.
 Discard the alcohol pad in your nondominant hand.

 - Peel the backing off the Tegaderm CHG (see Figure 7).
 Center the gel pad over the exit site and smooth down the dressing edge.
-Do not stretch the dressing when applying.
+Don’t stretch the dressing when applying.

 - Grasp the round paper tab on the outside and peel the plastic off all the way around the dressing (see Figure 8).
 Peel the notched tape off of the paper tab.
 Apply the tape under the tubing and over the dressing edge to secure the catheter.
 You may press the outside of the dressing to make sure it is intact.